 7.21.2 result in additional investment or operational costs to any particular customer or overall, or a reduction in the security and quality of supply of the affected customers’ connections to below the planning criteria in this section or Section 8, unless specific agreements are reached with affected customers; or

-7.21.3 compromise any licensee’s ability to meet other statutory obligations or licence obligations.
+7.21.3 compromise any transmission licensee’s ability to meet other statutory obligations or licence obligations.

 7.22 system conditions subsequently change, for example due to the proposed connection of a new customer, such that either immediately or in the foreseeable future, the conditions set out in paragraphs 7.21.1 to 7.21.3 are no longer satisfied, then alternative arrangements and/or agreements must be put in place such that this Standard continues to be satisfied.